In Cheyenne - Half Day Itinerary

 Go downtown to the restored Cheyenne Depot.
 A National Historic Landmark, the depot has been painstakingly restored to its original glory and is once again a center of activity in the community.
 Tour the Art Deco lobby and visit the Cheyenne Depot Museum which chronicles the railroad and its relationship to Cheyenne.

-In the depot, purchase tickets for the Cheyenne Street Railway Trolley which provides a 90 minutes overview of the community and its history.
+In the depot, purchase tickets for the Cheyenne Street Railway Trolley which provides a 90 minutes overview of the community and its history, the second week of May through September.
 The tour includes stops at various attractions, allowing riders to disembark for the attraction, and then re-board the next trolley 90 minutes later.

 One Day or More Itinerary